mixmaxhq/install-files/README.md

 You should recommend that the package with the files to install is installed as a dev dependency (`npm install my-ebextensions --save-dev`, for example) so that it does not try to install the files in a production environment.
-The files should have been installed and committed prior to then (when the package was installed locally), so this work should be redundant; and trying to install the files on the production server can result in weird effects if for instance you're caching your Node modules somewhere other than your application directory.
+The files should have been installed and committed prior to then (when the package was installed locally), so this work should be redundant.

 ## Usage details